World Environment Day: 2007

-The topic for World Environment Day for 2007 was "Melting Ice – a Hot Topic?"
-During International Polar Year, WED 2007 focused on the effects that climate change is having on polar ecosystems and communities, on other ice- and snow-covered areas of the world, and the resulting global impacts.
+The topic for World Environment Day in 2007 was "Melting Ice – a Hot Topic?"
+During International Polar Year, WED 2007 focused on the effects of climate change on polar ecosystems and communities, other ice- and snow-covered areas of the world, and the resulting global impacts.

-The main international celebrations of the WED 2007 were held in the city of Tromsø, Norway, a city north of the Arctic Circle.
+The main international celebrations of WED 2007 were held in Tromsø, Norway, a city north of the Arctic Circle.

 Egypt issued a postage stamp for the 2007 World Environment Day.

 2008

 The host for World Environment Day 2008 was New Zealand, with the main international celebrations scheduled for Wellington.
 The slogan for 2008 was "CO_{2}, Kick the Habit!
 Towards a Low Carbon Economy."
 New Zealand was one of the first countries to pledge to achieve carbon-neutrality, and will also focus on forest management as a tool for reducing greenhouse gases.

 The Chicago Botanic Garden served as the North American host for World Environment Day on 5 June 2008.